Bengali Hindus: Religion

 The Bengali Hindus generally follow the beliefs and practices that fall under the broad umbrella of Hinduism.
 Majority of them follow either Shaktism (the Kalikula tradition) or Vaishnavism (Gaudiya Vaishnavism, Vaishnava-Sahajiya, Bauls), and some follow a synthesis of the two.
-Shaktas belong to the upper castes as well as lowest castes and tribes, while the lower middle castes are Vaishnavas.
-The minor traditions include Shaiva etc. A significant minority is atheist who do not follow any rituals.
+The Shaktas belong to the upper castes as well as lowest castes and tribes, while the lower middle castes are Vaishnavas.
+The minor traditions include Shaivites.
+A small minority is atheist who do not follow any rituals.
 Brahmoism is also found among Bengali Hindus.

 A part of the parent tradition, the Bengali Hindus usually affiliate themselves to one of the many sects that have come to be established as institutionalised forms of the ancient guru-shishya traditions.
 Major amongst them include the Ramakrishna Mission, Bharat Sevashram Sangha, Bijoy Krishna Goswami, Anukul Thakur, Matua, ISKCON, Gaudiya Mission, Ananda Marga, Ram Thakur etc.

-The main devis of the Shakta Kalikula tradition are Kali, Chandi, Jagaddhatri, Durga, as well as regional goddesses such as Bishahari and Manasa, the snake goddesses, Shashthi, the protectress of children, Shitala, the smallpox goddess,Annapurna and Umā (the Bengali name for Parvati).
+The main devis of the Shakta Kalikula tradition are Kali, Chandi, Jagaddhatri, Durga, as well as regional goddesses such as Bishahari and Manasa, the snake goddesses, Shashthi, the protectress of children, Shitala, the smallpox goddess, Annapurna and Umā (the Bengali name for Parvati).